Congratulations on Becoming a Social Security Representative Payee!

 If you learn that an employee of your organization has misused funds, you must immediately report it to us.
 Your organization has a legal obligation to repay all misused funds.

 If your organization is an approved fee for service payee, your organization must forfeit the fees charged for all months in which misuse occurred.
 If your organization does not repay the misused funds, including the fees, immediately, the law allows us to collect the misused amount from you.

-If we determine your organization misused funds, we will re-evalulate your suitability to remain payee and may appoint a new payee or make direct payment to the beneficiary.
+If we determine your organization misused funds, we will re-evaluate your suitability to remain payee and may appoint a new payee or make direct payment to the beneficiary.

-Most beneficiaries who become entitled to benefits for the first time after May 1, 2011, will receive payments electronically into an account at a financial institution that was opened in their behalf by their representative payee.
+Most beneficiaries who become entitled to benefits for the first time after May 1, 2011, will receive payments electronically into an account at a financial institution opened on their behalf by their representative payee.